ABHIRAM-CREATOR06/Number-Conversion-Calctor/README.md

 rust_decimal_macros = "1.36"
 ```

-### Please adhere to this project's `code of conduct`and support the developer with a follow and star.
+#### Please adhere to this project's `code of conduct`and support the developer with a follow and star.
-### Devolopment process of time,fuel,economy,angle, data size modules are planned and would be added after development and testing.
+#### Devolopment process of time,fuel,economy,angle, data size modules are planned and would be added after development and testing.
-### Check the bug_report file to get information about bug history

 ## Authors